Al-Nassr secure signing of highly rated Nigerian youngster, to play with Ronaldo

 The president of Simoiben Football Academy, Ibukun Simon, has expressed confidence that David Oguejiofor has what it takes to succeed at Al-Nassr.

-The wife of Super Eagles winger Moses Simon confirmed that all the necessary paperwork for the transfer has been duly completed.
+Ibukun, who is the wife of Super Eagles winger Moses Simon, confirmed that all the necessary paperwork for the transfer has been duly completed.

 She added that Oguejiofor is expected to make the academy proud, following in the footsteps of other graduates who have gone on to play in various leagues.
 Ibukun Moses said: